-- i.
-Is it selective in picking and keeping only high-performing members, or are they signing up everybody to get "old school" referrals? - ii.
-What is your specific, value-add strategic plan? - iii.
-What are the opportunities identified in your needs assessment? - iv.
-Do they include my skillsets? - v.
-How will you distribute savings? - vi.
-Is it on a merit basis-savings distribution in proportion to contribution? - vii.
-Is the ACO exclusive-can I join another ACO? - viii.
-Am I personally at risk?
-Are there fees? - ix.
-Have you spent millions on IT-may I see your budget?
-Will there be anything left of savings distributions after feeding the overhead? - x.
-Is the IT spend usable?
-Do you have the data I really need: (1) where are the care gaps?
-(2) Is there medical chart and decision support I can actually use?
-(3) Are there clinically valid metrics and reporting? - xi.
-Do you have knowledgeable and empowered providers on the clinical, IT and finance committees? - xii.
-What is your community health partnering strategy?
+- a.
+Is it selective in picking and keeping only high-performing members; or are they signing up everybody to get "old school" referrals? - b.
+What is its specific value-add strategic plan? - c.
+What are the opportunities identified in its needs assessment? - d.
+Do they include my skillsets? - e.
+How will it distribute savings? - f.
+Is it on a merit basis-savings distribution in proportion to contribution?

+- g.
+Is the ACO exclusive-can I join another ACO? - h.
+Are there fees? - i.
+Am I personally at risk? - j.
+Have you spent millions on IT-may I see its budget?
+Will there be anything left of savings distributions after feeding the overhead?? - k.
+Does it have knowledgeable and empowered providers on the clinical, IT and finance committees? - I. What is its community health partnering strategy?